awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-organization-setup.md

 Perform the tasks in this section in an AWS account that is serving as the *management account* in Organizations\.
 For information about the management account and other Organizations concepts, see [AWS Organizations terminology and concepts](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html)\.

-If you need to enable Organizations and specify your account as the management account before proceeding, see [Creating and managing an organization](url-ao-user;orgs_manage_org.html) in the *AWS Organizations User Guide*\.
+If you need to turn on Organizations and specify your account as the management account before proceeding, see [Creating and managing an organization](url-ao-user;orgs_manage_org.html) in the *AWS Organizations User Guide*\.

 **Note**
 This setup process can't be performed in the following AWS Regions: